StarPlatinum69/Super-Tic-Tac-Toe/README.md

 Update 10🕙PM
 Worked on PlayerClickButton Method so that the player doesn't misclick on other 3x3 grids.

+Update 3AM
+Added a TextBox when starting the Application, stating all the rules of the game.

+BUG FOUND: middle 3x3 won't highlight.
+NEED FIX.

 new Objective: alongside all the old ones.
 Check whether the game works properly.
 Check the functions of PlayerClickButton method properly.